corememltd/qmaxmind/README.md

 kdb+/`q` Maxmind Library.

-This project provides a native `q` implementation (ie. non-C binding) that processes the CSV databases from Maxmind.
+This project provides a native `q` implementation (ie. non-C binding) that uses the CSV databases from Maxmind.

-Both IPv4 and IPv6 is supported using GUID as the internal format which since kdb+/`q` version 3.6 release 2017.09.26 the following is supported
+Both IPv4 and IPv6 is supported by using GUID as the internal address format (supported in kdb+/`q` version 3.6 since release 2017.09.26):

     q)"G"$/:("2001:db8:85a3::8a2e:0370:7334";"192.0.2.125")
     20010db8-85a3-0000-0000-8a2e03707334 00000000-0000-0000-0000-ffffc000027d